annyhe/refocus-simple-lens/tutorial.md

 }
 ```

-Make a new file for the aspects dataset: `public/datasets/one-level-aspects.json`
+Speifify the aspects dataset with a new file: `public/datasets/one-level-aspects.json` with the following
 ```json
 ["and", "she", "said", "winter", "is", "coming"]
 ```